 The Federal Reserve Board ("FRB"), the Federal Deposit Insurance Corporation ("FDIC"), and the Office of the Comptroller of the Currency ("OCC") have published rules ("Basel III capital rules") establishing a comprehensive capital framework for U.S. banking organizations.
 The Basel III capital rules define the components of capital and address other issues affecting the numerator in banking institutions' regulatory capital ratios and also address risk weights and other issues affecting the denominator in financial institutions' regulatory capital ratios.
-The Basel III capital rules, among other things, (1) introduced a new capital measure called Common Equity Tier 1 ("CET1"), (2) specified that Tier 1 capital consists of CET1 and "Additional Tier 1 capital measures to CET1 and not to the other components of capital, thus potentially requiring higher levels of CET1 in order to meet minimum ratios, and (4) expanded the scope of the deductions and adjustments from capital, as compared with prior regulations.
+The Basel III capital rules, among other things, (1) introduced a new capital measure called Common Equity Tier 1 ("CET1"), (2) specified that Tier 1 capital consists of CET1 and "Additional Tier 1 capital" instruments meeting specified requirements, (3) applied most deductions and adjustments to regulatory capital measures to CET1 and not to the other components of capital, thus potentially requiring higher levels of CET1 in order to meet minimum ratios, and (4) expanded the scope of the deductions and adjustments from capital, as compared with prior regulations.